 Environmental Earth Science is the study of interactions between humans and Earth's natural environment.
 It encompasses the influence of human activities on the local and global environment, as well as how our actions are shaped and controlled by the geologic and geomorphic processes occurring around us.
 Environmental Earth Scientists are typically employed by consulting companies, large resource and industrial firms, and government organizations.

-Continuation in the Honors in Environmental Earth Sciences program requires a GPA of at least 6.5 on at least $\star 30$ in the previous Fall/Winter.
+Continuation in the Honors in Environmental Earth Sciences program requires a GPA of at least 3.0 on at least ★30 in the previous Fall/Winter.

-Graduation requires a GPA of at least 6.5 on the last $\bigstar60$ credited to the degree.
+Graduation requires a GPA of at least 3.0 on the last ★60 credited to the

-A student enrolling in the Honors program should confer with the Environmental Earth Sciences Program student advisor before registration each year.
+A student enrolling in the Honors program should confer with the Environmental Earth Sciences Program student advisor before registration each vear.

-Year 1 Year 2

-CHEM 101 and 102 EAS 101 and 102 ENGL 101 MATH 113 or 114 and 115 PHYS 124 and 126 or PHYS 144 and 146 BIOL 108 EAS 220, 221, 222, 223, 224, 225, 250, and either 270 or 271, and either 290 or 291
+CHEM 101 and 102 EAS 101 and 102 ENGL 101 MATH 113 or 114 and 115

-Year 3 Year 4
+PHYS 124 and 126 or PHYS 144 and 146

-EAS 220, 224 and 254 EAS //26
+EAS 220, 221, 222, 224, 225, 250, 270, and either 290 or 291

+★3 Optional Element (see below)

-EAS 320, 324 and 354 EAS 420
+EAS 320, 323, 324 and 354 GEOPH 223

-GEOPH 223 ★27 Optional Elements (see below)

-★18 Optional Elements (see below)